Zeo666/AllTheRoles/README.md

 ## Survivor
 ### **Team: Neutral**
 The Survivor is a Neutral role which can wins by simply surviving.\
-However, if Lovers, or a Neutral Evil role wins the game, the survivor loses.
+However, if Lovers, or a Neutral Evil role wins the game, the survivor loses.\
+In order to achieve this goal, the Survivor has two abilities:\
+The "Vest" ability, which protects the Survivor and resets the kill cooldown of the attacker.\
+The "Blank" ability, where they can fill a killers (this also includes the Sheriff) weapon with a blank.
+So, if the killer attempts to kill someone, the killer will miss their target, and their cooldowns will be triggered as usual.\
+If the killer fires the "Blank", shields (e.g. Medic shield or Time Master shield) will not be triggered.\

 ### Game Options
 | Name | Description | Type | Default |